U.S. Seizes Iranian Fuel From 4 Tankers Bound For Venezuela

 "Yet another lie and psychological warfare by the US propaganda machine.
 The tankers are neither Iranians, nor their owners or flags have anything to do with Iran.
 The terrorist Trump just wants to cover up the humiliation of his failure against the great nation of Iran by scattering false propaganda," the ambassador wrote.

-The U.S. and several international powers, including Saudi Arabia, Bahrain, the United Arab Emirates and the United Kingdom banded together to protect international shipping in and around the Gulf of Oman last year, following alleged Iranian attacks on oil tankers there.
+The U.S. and several international powers, including Saudi Arabia, Bahrain, the United Arab Emirates and the United Kingdom, banded together to protect international shipping in and around the Gulf of Oman last year following alleged Iranian attacks on oil tankers there.
 It was not immediately clear which "foreign partners" may have been involved in the U.S. seizure.

-The action represents the U.S. government's largest-ever seizure of fuel shipments from Iran, the DOJ said.
+The action represents the U.S. government's largest seizure of fuel shipments from Iran, the Justice Department said.

-"After enforcement of the U.S. forfeiture order, Iran's navy forcibly boarded an unrelated ship in an apparent attempt to recover the seized petroleum, but was unsuccessful," according to U.S. Central Command, which posted a video on Thursday of what the U.S. is calling a failed Iranian operation.
+"After enforcement of the U.S. forfeiture order, Iran's navy forcibly boarded an unrelated ship in an apparent attempt to recover the seized petroleum, but was unsuccessful," according to U.S. Central Command, which posted a video on Thursday of what the United States is calling a failed Iranian operation.

 Today in international waters, Iranian forces, including two ships and an Iranian "Sea King" helicopter, overtook and boarded a ship called the 'Wila.' pic.twitter.com/455UQ5jwHT— U.S. Central Command (@CENTCOM) August 12, 2020